 Web scraping is the process of automatically downloading and manipulating web content.
 It's a common practice in silicon valley, where companies large and small transform open html pages into commodified datasets.
 As an alternative, "Scrapism" is the practice of web scraping for artistic, emotional, and critical ends.
 By combining aspects of data journalism, conceptual art, and hoarding, it offers a methodology to make sense of a world in which everything we do is mediated by internet companies.
 These companies surveil us, exploit and financialize our experiences, and attempt to vacuum up every trace we leave behind.
 But in turn they also leave their own traces online, traces which when collected, filtered, and sorted can reveal or even intervene in power relations.
-In this class participants will learn how to scrape massive quantities of material from the web with Python, and then use this source material in projects that probe the politics and poetics of the internet.
-We will cover multiple web scraping techniques, as well as different techniques for manipulating and presenting textual content.
+In this class participants learned how to scrape massive quantities of material from the web with Python, and then used this source material in projects that probe the politics and poetics of the internet.
+We covered multiple web scraping techniques, as well as different techniques for manipulating and presenting textual content.

-Technical topics will include: intro to Python, intro to HTML/CSS, web scraping, intro to natural language processing
+Technical topics will include: intro to Python, intro to HTML/CSS, web scraping, intro to natural language processing.

 There will be 3 to 4 projects throughout, with time for crits in class.
 Participants will benefit from some basic knowledge of python, command line, and html/css.
 Web scraping experience would also be a plus, but is not a strict requirement.

 This class may NOT be for you if: